userfrosting/learn/03.installation/01.environment/01.native/docs.md

 ### Running Composer

-Once you've got the right version of PHP running from your command line, it's time to run Composer:
+Once you've got the right version of PHP running from your command line, it's time to run Composer from the directory where you cloned the UserFrosting repo:

 ```bash
 $ composer install